Mad-At-Line/AstroRim/README.md

 ## Citing

 If you use this code in academic work, please cite the accompanying AstroRIM paper/report.
+However, until the Preprint has been finished, use this software citation.

 ```bibtex
 @misc{walsh_astrorim_software_2025,